dotlang/language/basics.md

 1. You can use `T : X` notation to define `T` as another spelling for type `X` type.
 2. In this case, `T` and `X` will be exactly the same thing.
 3. You can use a type alias to prevent name conflict when importing modules.
+4. `X` on the right must be a type name.
+It cannot be definition of a type.

 **Examples**